 The continuous demagnetization process is often applied in industrial production due to the way the parts are handled.
 In most cases continuous demagnetization is carried out by passing the parts through a tunnel demagnetizer coil with constant alternating field and subsequent distance increase to achieve the needed decaying field.
 Technically, this is done either manually by hand or as usual today, by a conveyorized demagnetizer.

 The demagnetizing effect of such tunnel or loop demagnetizers with mains connection 50/60 Hz is limited in materials with large wall thickness, high coercive field strength (hardened steel) and in multi part demagnetization in carriers or as bulk material.
-In such cases pulse demagnetization with controlled demagnetizers is far more effective.
+In such cases pulse demagnetization with industrial demagnetizer machines is far more effective.